Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 - Why the recipient knows the information.
 An explanation of why the recipient will know the confidential information, such as to perform duties, should be included.

 - Receiving party’s obligations.
-These include the non-disclosure agreement, disclosure provisions, and incorrect application of confidential information and can include privacy from others and taking steps to ensure the information remains confidential.
+These include the non-disclosure agreement, disclosure provisions, and incorrect use of confidential information and can include privacy from others and taking steps to ensure the information remains confidential.

-- ‘No Application’ clause to make sure the information is unapplied by the Recipient for any purpose undefined in the agreement
+- ‘No Application’ clause to make sure the information is not applied by the Recipient for any purpose undefined in the agreement

-- Time frame or term.
+- Timeframe or term.
 This should include both the date that the agreement goes into effect and when it will be ineffective.
 A confidentiality agreement can be ineffective after a set term, after an event occurs or never.
-Kayndrexsphere will normally apply an indefinite confidential agreement due to the nature of its activities.
-A typical timeframe would be two to five years, but the disclosure can want to say that even after the term becomes ineffective, the disclosing party is to keep private any intellectual property rights, such as copyright (preferred Kayndrexsphere IP protection) or patent rights.
+Kayndrex will normally apply an indefinite confidential agreement due to the nature of its activities.
+A typical timeframe would be two to five years, but the disclosure can want to say that even after the term becomes ineffective, the disclosing party is to keep private any intellectual property rights, such as copyright or patent rights.

 - Injunctive clause.
 This gives the disclosing party the right to stop the other side from overstepping the confidentiality agreement before an overstep occurs through a court mandate or ruling.